orlovskyjavaprofi/civctp2/readmeWindows.md

 Today, the **code compiles on  2022** and probably also later.
 The code has not been compiled on Windows with any other compiler than the Visual Studio compiler.
 Beside a version of Visual Studio you need:

-## IF you need h and cpp files generated use meson!
+## IF you need h and cpp files for "special record classes" your only option to generate them via upstream version . there you mus use meson!
-**pip install meson its php command after that , you should be able to get all those special h files!**
+**pip install meson its php command after that , you should be able to get all those special h and cpp files with following command:**
 **Then inside upstream version do meson.exe setup build**

 ## DirectX very important setup for Visual Studio:
 1. Add  C:\Program Files (x86)\Microsoft DirectX SDK (June 2010)\Include in Additional Include Directories
 of the ctp2 project!

-2. Download the package from here https://www.microsoft.com/en-us/download/details.aspx?id=6812 this must be add in include for the ctp2 project: C:\Program Files (x86)\Microsoft DirectX SDK (June 2010)\Include
+2. [Download the package from here , directly from microsoft] (https://www.microsoft.com/en-us/download/details.aspx?id=6812) this must be add in include for the ctp2 project: C:\Program Files (x86)\Microsoft DirectX SDK (June 2010)\Include

 ## Historic reference about the original project state